Non-negative curvature and torus actions: Preliminaries

-For the case of a $T^k$-action on a closed manifold $M^n$ we obtain the following classification of a neighborhood of point in $M$ with isotropy group $T^l, l \le k$. \begin{theorem}\cite{Mc} (see also \cite{Mc2}) Suppose $T^k$ acts locally smoothly on a closed manifold $M^n$.
+For the case of a $T^k$-action on a closed manifold $M^n$, the following direct consequence of the Slice Theorem was obtained in McGavran \cite{Mc} (see also \cite{Mc2}), classifying a neighborhood of point in $M$ with isotropy group $T^l$, $l \le k$. \begin{theorem}\cite{Mc, Mc2} Suppose $T^k$ acts locally smoothly on a closed manifold $M^n$.
 Suppose $p \in M^n$ has isotropy group $T^l$, $0\le l \le k$.
-Let $X$ be a closed invariant neighborhood of $p$ in $M$ such that $X^* = \overline{C(Y)}$.
-Suppose $C(Y)$ is an open subspace of $M^*$ with conical orbit structure with vertex $p^*$.
+Let $X$ be a closed invariant neighborhood of $p$ in $M$ such that $X^* = K(Y)$.
+Suppose the inverse image in $X$ of $K^{\circ}(Y)$ has conical orbit structure.
 Then $X$ is equivariantly homeomorphic to $T^{k-l} \times D^{n-k+l}$. \end{theorem}

+\begin{remark} If we assume the $T^k$ action is locally standard in Theorem \ref{cone}, then the action of the isotropy subgroup, $T_p=T^l$, on its normal slice, $D^{n-k+l}$, is polar, and so admits a section, that is, the $T^k$-action is infinitesimally polar. \end{remark}